optimus4me/ngchartjs/README.md

-# ngchartjs
+# spectrumchartjs
-Angular Chartjs under MIT license
+Spectrum Angular Chartjs under MIT license

+A basic directives for angular js application support all charts from Chart.js